nkutsche/com.nkutsche.fuu/README.md

 </configuration>
 ```

-and add the fuu-xxx.jar to the classpath of your Java-Saxon call.
+and add the fuu.core-xxx.jar and one of fuu.saxon99-xxx.jar or fuu.saxon100-xxx.jar to the classpath of your Java-Saxon call.
+Use the 99-variant if you run your stylesheet on a Saxon 9.9.x If you run it on a Saxon 10.x use the 100-variant.

 The extension function `fuu:path-info` (namespace = `http://nkutsche.com/fuu`) expects in its only argument an URI or a system path.
 It returns a map (map(xs:string, xs:string)) with the following keys: